BotYue/ELE-292-Lab-SU/Lab 3 Step Response/Lab 3 Main Task 1.md

 \frac{V_{out}(s)}{V_{in}(s)} = ???
 $$

+> [!NOTE]
-*Make coefficient of the highest order term in the denominator equal to 1.*
+> Make coefficient of the highest order term in the denominator equal to 1.

+> [!NOTE]
-*Note again: For typing math answers in the report, you need to type the entire equation and a short text description, not only type the part corresponding to ???.
+> For typing math answers in the report, you need to type the entire equation and a short text description, not only type the part corresponding to ???.
-This rubric applies to all math answers in the semester.*
+This rubric applies to all math answers in the semester

 ---